bemays/mars_hill_docker/README.md

 - In order to use docker with VS code you need to download two extensions.
   - "Docker" and "Remote - Containers"

-- Go to "Command Palette" to see options.